localstack/docs/content/en/user-guide/aws/cognito/index.md

     ...
 {{< /command >}}

 ### Signing up and confirming a user

-With these steps already taken, we can now sign up a user:
+You can now use the [`SignUp`](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_SignUp.html) API to sign up a user.
+Run the following command:

 {{< command >}}
-$ awslocal cognito-idp sign-up --client-id $client_id --username example_user --password 12345678Aa! --user-attributes Name=email,Value=<your.email@address.com>
+$ awslocal cognito-idp sign-up \
+  --client-id $client_id \
+  --username example_user \
+  --password 12345678Aa! \
+  --user-attributes Name=email,Value=<your.email@address.com>
 {{< /command >}}

-The response should look similar to this:
+You can see an output similar to the following:

 ```json
 {
     "UserConfirmed": false,